Resolving duplicate bindings

 annotation.

-creates a binding of Set<T>
+creates a Set<T>

-and transforms a provided instance of T
+binding and transforms the provided T

 into a Set<T>

-that contains a single element [T]
+containing a single [T]

-annotation is used all the duplicate Set<T>
+annotation, all duplicate Set<T>

 .